top of page

 signature of Ebonee Weathers in white font

-Thoughtful interrogation and disruption of both internal and external systems of inequity allows the Equity Collective to identify harmful structures and address the mindsets that perpetuate bias so that we may dream and design systems and structures that equitably and responsively serve our community.
-Whether through organizational learning, coaching, programs, or resources, our team supports the development of a holistic framework designed to deepen San Diego Unified School District's commitment to and practice of equity, belonging, and inclusion.
+We dream and design systems and structures that equitably and responsively serve our community.
+Whether through organizational learning, coaching, programs, or resources, our team supports schools and educators in the implementation of structures that reflect San Diego Unified School District's commitment to and practice of equity, belonging, and inclusion.

 Ebonee Weathers (she/her)